Easy Thanksgiving Crafts for Kids

-Ask kids to write down what they're thankful for on leaves cut from paper.
+Ask kids to write down what they're thankful for on paper fall leaves.
 Then place them in a scrapbook and continue the tradition next Thanksgiving.
-As the compilation grows, you'll have a time capsule of memories to look back on year after year.
+As the compilation grows, this easy kid's craft will become a time capsule of memories to look back on year after year.

 Pilgrim Hat Place Card

-This place card offers adults the perfect opportunity to discuss the history of Thanksgiving.
-To make, download and print the pattern.
+This place card is an easy pilgrim craft for kids that offers adults the perfect opportunity to discuss the history of Thanksgiving.
+To make it, download and print the pattern.
 Cut a curved slit in the base of the hat and insert the top to give it dimension.
 Outline the hatband and buckle using a black pen, and use a silver gel pen to define the curve at the top of the hat.
 Use the black pen to write each guest's name.